fltk-rs/fltk-grid/README.md

 Basically, the crate contains a single type Grid which has 4 main non-constructor methods:
 - set_layout(): specifies the number of rows and columns of the grid.
-- insert(): specifies the widget to be inserted, along with in which cell (row, column).
+- set_widget(): specifies the widget to be placed, along with in which cell (row, column).
 The values can be a range (0..1).
-- insert_ext(): adds to insert the row span and column span, in addition to the Grid Alignment.
+- set_widget_ext(): adds to set_widget the row span and column span, in addition to the Grid Alignment.
 - resize(): determines how the grid is resized.
 - debug(): shows the cell outline and their numbering, useful for prototyping.